fingerx/SUNet/README.md

     //----------------------------------------------------------------------------------------------------------
     void Start () {
-        //Start a connection on a system asigned port StartConnection();
+        //Start a connection on a system assigned port StartConnection();

-        //Connection to specific target (Server)
+        //Connection to a specific target (Server)
         ServerConnection = new IPEndPoint(IPAddress.Parse(serverIP), serverport);

         InvokeRepeating("Pinger", 2, 0.1f);